MicrosoftDocs/win32/desktop-src/wpd_sdk/iportabledevicevalues-setguidvalue.md

 ---
-Description: The SetGuidValue method adds a new GUID value (type VT\_CLSID) or overwrites an existing one. ms.assetid: 429a83c0-59b6-4e2f-a657-cbec1dfb9070
+description: The SetGuidValue method adds a new GUID value (type VT\_CLSID) or overwrites an existing one. ms.assetid: 429a83c0-59b6-4e2f-a657-cbec1dfb9070
 title: IPortableDeviceValues::SetGuidValue method (PortableDeviceTypes.h)
 ms.topic: reference